-With regard to cloud research with HALO a dedicated CVI inlet (CVI technology) is developed at TROPOS (HALO-CVI) and structurally engineered by the company enviscope GmbH (enviscope GmbH), which can sample cloud drops and ice crystals when flying through atmospheric clouds.
-Their residual particles will then be chemically and microphysical characterized in collaboration with other research groups.
-The first missions where TROPOS takes part with the CVI inlet are ML-CIRRUS (cirrus clouds) and ACRIDICON (deep convective clouds).
-The following scientific objectives should be investigated:
+For cloud research with HALO, a specially adapted CVI inlet was developed at TROPOS (HALO-CVI) and technically implemented by enviscope GmbH, which can collect droplets and ice crystals during flight through atmospheric clouds.
+Their resiudal particles are then chemically and microphysically characterized in the aircraft cabin in cooperation with other research groups.
+The first missions in which TROPOS was involved with the CVI inlet are ML-CIRRUS (cirrus clouds) and ACRIDICON-CHUVA (deep convective clouds).